ojqbo/face_anonymizer/README.md

 # Face anonymizer
-web app for anonymizing faces in video files
+WebApp for anonymizing faces in video files

-# running the app
+# running the app locally
 the app was tested on Ubuntu 22.04
 ## environment setup
 install python3.10 environment (Ubuntu 22.04):